usnistgov/MRaDS-2017-Demo-Study/README.md

 ## How would you typically run this

-	$ python setup.py combined.py
+	$ python code/combined.py

 ## Make sure you go back to the study folder

-Run (In your terminal): jupyter notebook
+Run (In your terminal):

-Follow the the Sumatra Notebook
+	$ jupyter notebook

+Run the notebook named "sumatra"